What is FAQ?

 - Non-Rider/Private SAG will provide their own transportation to/from/during the tour.

 - All vehicles will be registered.
-Please click here to view and download a vehicle registration form, fill it out and then send it via email to email@example.com.
+Please click here to fill out our Vehicle Registration Form.
 Only registered vehicles may park at overnight venues.

 - Non-Rider/Private SAG may set up tents in the overnight camping area.
 Tents must be for overnight occupancy.
 Pop up canopies, pavilions and car tents are only allowed in the vehicle parking areas.